ietf/wiki.ietf.org/group/ops/yang-security-guidelines.md

 The Network Configuration Access Control Model (NACM) [RFC8341] provides the means to restrict access for particular NETCONF or RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.

+> Note: [RFC8341] (or a future RFC that replaces it) MUST be listed as a normative reference.
+> By default, [RFC4252], [RFC6241], [RFC8040], [RFC8446], [RFC9000], and [RFCAAAA] (or future RFCs that replace any of them) are listed as informative references unless normatively cited in other sections of the document that specifies the YANG module.

 ### Writable nodes section:

 > If the data model contains any writable data nodes (those are all the "config true" nodes), then include the following text: